 Organize your room immediately upon arrival

-It takes 5 minutes, but once it’s a habit, will help you to feel in control of your environment.
+It takes 5 minutes, but once a habit, it’s an easy way to stay organized while traveling.

 - Travel Tray on bureau or bedside table